 To a certain extent, it depends whether you're a B2B or B2C business.

-Videos are seventh, which may surprise some people, but it must be remembered that video content can be expensive to produce.
+Videos are less popular, which may surprise some people, but it must be remembered that video content can be expensive to produce.
 It can also take a long time to record and edit videos.
 I'm putting together some video reviews and courses at the moment, and I can certainly attest to that!

 The chart below shows the types of content commonly used by B2C businesses to attract and engage their target customers.